razznblue/Cron-Job-Service/README.md

 ## Contributing
 I am open and welcome to ALL contributions!

-Instructions on setting up a DEV environment is coming soon!

 Please submit a Pull Request off of main with your proposed changes.
 You can also submit an issue if you find something wrong, have questions, or want to discuss something further.

+See the [DevSetup](./src/docs/DevSetup.md) to learn how to setup a development environment

-For help on how to setup a pipeline for a new data point, see the [Instructions](./src/jobs/DataPoint.md) here.
+For help on how to setup a pipeline for a new resource, see the [Instructions](./src/docs/Resource.md) here.

 Feel free to post anything under Issues even if it is a question or comment.
 If you see something incorrect from any of the endpoints, that is definitely something you can post about.